Equality and Diversity

 Although the Leicester and Leicestershire Enterprise Partnership (LLEP) is a separate legal entity, Leicester City Council is the employing body on behalf of the entity.

-Our secretariat is employed by the council on the same terms and conditions of service as there staff, and the LLEP Chief Executive Officer and staff are covered by Leicester City Council pay policy statement.
+Our secretariat is employed by the council on the same terms and conditions of service as their staff, and the LLEP Chief Executive Officer and staff are covered by Leicester City Council pay policy statement.

 Out of Pocket Expenses Policy